pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/releasenotes/index.md

 -   📅 Release date
     -   Mar 1, 2022
 -   🐛 Bug Fixes
-    -   Fixed an issue that NotificationWindow cause high CPU usage in some environments.
+    -   Fixed an issue that NotificationWindow causes high CPU usage in some environments.

 ## Karabiner-Elements 14.3.0